Couple forced to cancel vacation after erroneous $4K Starbucks tip - NewsBreak

 According to NBC News, Jesse O’Dell went to a Tulsa Starbucks and ordered two coffees for $11.83.
 Later in the day, his wife’s credit card was declined while shopping.

 That’s when he says he learned they had been charged for a $4,444.44 tip on their coffee order.
-OKC woman without home after her trailer exploded, her husband’s ashes only thing that survived
+‘Back for good’: M&M’s ‘spokescandies’ return after Maya Rudolph Super Bowl ad

 The couple called their credit card company, but were told they couldn’t dispute the charge because it was “legitimate.”

 O’Dell said Starbucks sent him checks to reimburse the expense, but those checks bounced.
 As a result of the fiasco, he said he had to cancel a family vacation.
-Stranger gifts pet to woman conned in thousand-dollar puppy scam
+Barney the purple dinosaur is coming back

 Tulsa police investigated the case but determined the gratuity was either added by accident or by a machine error.